 One of the statutes within the subsection on explosives and bomb threats establishes the rules for when explosives can be seized and when a defendant is considered to have forfeited explosives that belong to him or that are in his possession.
 Seizure of explosive devices can lead to serious and costly penalties, and seizure often occurs in connection with criminal charges, so it is a serious legal matter if your explosives are seized and forfeited.

 LV Criminal Defense can provide help to you if you are accused of a crime related to explosives.
-We can help you to defend against criminal charges, to determine if seizure was proper, and, in appropriate cases, we can help you to try to fight to get your explosives back.
+We can help you to defend against criminal charges, to determine if the seizure was proper, and, in appropriate cases, we can help you to try to fight to get your explosives back.
 To find out more about the assistance our Nevada defense attorneys can provide to you when you are accused of a crime related to explosives or when you are facing the possibility of seizure of explosives, give us a call today.

 The statute addressing the circumstances under which explosives can be seized is found in Nevada Revised Statute section 202.770.
 According to N.R.S.
-202.770, any explosive that is involved in a violation of N.R.S.
+202.770, an explosive that is involved in a violation of N.R.S.
 202.750 through N.R.S.
 202.840 is subject to seizure.
 Explosives can be seized if they are actually used as part of a violation of N.R.S.
 202.750 through 202.840, and can also be seized if they are intended to be used in violation of these statutes.
-If explosives are intended to be used in violation of any other law or ordinance in Nevada, seizure is also permitted.
+If explosives are intended to be used in violation of any other law or ordinance in Nevada, the seizure is also permitted.

 N.R.S.
 202.750 through N.R.S.
-202.840 address many different issues in connection with explosives.
+202.840 addresses many different issues in connection with explosives.
 For example, N.R.S.
 202.760 details circumstances when shipment or receipt of explosives is unlawful if the shipment or receipt is made or received by persons prohibited from having explosives, such as individuals who have been judicially declared to be mentally ill.

 N.R.S.
 202.780 prohibits the transport or receipt of explosives under certain circumstances, and N.R.S.
 202.810 makes it a crime to unlawfully possess explosives in state buildings.
 N.R.S.
 202.820 also prohibits the possession or use of explosives while committing a felony, and N.R.S.
 202.830 prohibits the use of explosives to unlawfully destroy or damage property.

-This means if you possess explosives when you are not permitted to, if you unlawfully transport or receive explosives, if you use explosives to destroy property, or if you use or possess explosives while committing a felony, those explosives could potentially be subject to seizure under N.R.S.
+This means if you possess explosives when you are not permitted to if you unlawfully transport or receive explosives if you use explosives to destroy property, or if you use or possess explosives while committing a felony, those explosives could potentially be subject to seizure under N.R.S.
 202.770.
 You could also face additional penalties in connection with the underlying offense, such as the use of the explosives while committing the felony.